simonesilvestroni/m2m-website/_posts/2020-01-27-review-love-field-yhhtmy-podcast.md

   - cold war
   - jfk assassination
   - dallas
-description: "YHHTMY podcast selected Minutes to Midnight's song 'Love Field' from the album 'After 1989' for their latest episode."
+description: 'YHHTMY podcast selected my song ‘Love Field’ from the album ‘After 1989’ for their latest episode.'
-excerpt: 'Minutes to Midnight’s song <em>Love Field</em> was selected for the latest episode of the podcast <em>You haven’t heard this music yet</em>.'
 ---
 ## About YHHTMY

-A podcast exploring unheard music, which we feel is as good if not better than that of the mainstream.
+_You Haven't Heard This Music Yet_ is a podcast exploring unheard music, which they feel is as good if not better than that of the mainstream.
 With challenges laughs and banter along the way.

+A quote from their review of _Love Field_:

 > It really impacted me, I listened to the entire album which is something I rarely do with submissions.
 >
 > <cite>— YHHTMY</cite>

-## On YouTube
+## The podcast on YouTube

-Here’s the relevant section, cut from the podcast episode:
+Here’s the relevant section:

 {% include pattern-video.html id="wb2hRjPuU6Y" %}